stephen-fox/rust-windows-library-forwarding-example/README.md

 Library forwarding relies on the Windows compiler's [module-definition (DEF)][def] file format.
 For a full explanation of this technique, please refer to ["dll-hijack-by-proxying"][tothi-repo] by GitHub user tothi.
-I also recommend checking out Sam's ["Creating A DLL With Rust"][sam-blog].
+I also recommend checking out Sam's ["Creating A DLL With Rust"][sam-blog] blog series.

-ps: I use the term "library forwarding" loosely here - I do not believe there is a colloquial term that describes such functionality.
+ps: I use the term "library forwarding" loosely here - I do not believe there is a formal term that describes such functionality.
 Other operating systems' compilers may support this as well (refer to the `See also` section for details).
 Full disclosure: this is a well known technique.
 I just wanted to better understand how it "works" and save everyone from learning the